-A very gluten-free and low-carb Ground Turkey Skillet with Green Beans recipe that is definitely easy to make and tasty meal for your family dinner.
+Delicious low-carb and one-pan Ground Turkey Skillet with Green Beans Recipe that is definitely easy to make and tasty meal for your family dinner.

 This post was updated in 2018 with new pictures and some new information about the recipe.

 How are you today?
 I hope you had a wonderful long weekend.
 In Canada, we had the best weather for the Labor Day in years!!
 Oh gosh, what a beautiful long weekend.
 We are all surprised how the weather has been so good, hot, and sunny.

 Weather specialists are saying that this fall and winter will be warmer than last year and I am very excited for that because last year winter was REALLY cold.
 So we enjoyed this nice long weekend at my parents-in-law’s cottage close to Montreal and it was a much needed 3-day vacation.

 I’ve been working a lot and to be honest I feel so tired.
 I was able to relax, sleep, eat good food, chat, and enjoy being with my niece and nephew.

 I wish we could live closer to my in-laws because being around family is the best thing we can wish for.
 I only realized that when I moved to Canada while the rest of my family stayed in Brazil.
 Family is everything.
 Family is where you feel safe, strong, loved, and yourself 😉

 We also went to Pierre’s cousin’s wedding, which was so lovely and very emotional.
 The rest of the family was there and we had lots of fun dancing and in the photo booth.
 My husband Pierre is really a party animal.
 He danced a lot and all his aunts wanted to dance with him … hahhahaha.
 He even danced with the kids.
 So funny!
 I wish he could allow me to post the videos I made of him dancing like crazy on this post.
 I didn’t even try to convince him because I knew he would say something like “are you kidding me, right?!” hahahha!